Ferrum College: Ferrum Junior College

-With the arrival of the new President Dr. C. Ralph Arthur in 1954, a new era on campus began.
-President Arthur pressed the Methodist Church for stronger financial support, oversaw the removal of under-credentialed and ill-trained faculty, and the hiring of professional collegiate-level educators to be enticed by school-provided housing that President Arthur convinced the board of trustees to build.
+With the arrival of the new President C. Ralph Arthur in 1954, a new era on campus began.
+President Arthur pressed the Methodist Church for stronger financial support, oversaw the removal of undercredentialed and ill-trained faculty, and the hiring of professional collegiate-level educators to be enticed by school-provided housing that President Arthur convinced the board of trustees to build.
 President Arthur was a tireless fundraiser from local businesses, government officials at every level, and throughout the branches of the Methodist Church.
 The changes at the school led to unprecedented growth in the student population; from only 238 students in 1958 to 646 in 1962.
-By the 50th Anniversary celebrated in the 1963–1964 academic year, the school had 799 students and fifty full-time faculty.
+By the 50th Anniversary celebrated in the 1963–1964 academic year, the school had 799 students and 50 full-time faculty.
 Another shift was the rise in collegiate athletics, exemplified by the long career of Hank Norton, who began coaching in 1960 and continued his association with the college for over three decades.

 As early as 1963, the Methodist Church Annual Conference had recommended that its schools in Virginia consider enrollment of all students without regard to race.
 In 1967, Ferrum welcomed its first four African-American students: Alice Baker and Fred Dunnings of Rocky Mount, Jerry Venable from Staunton, and Allen White from Philadelphia.

-Founded by members of the Methodist Episcopal Church, Ferrum College saw changes at the Board of Trustees level with the merging of various Methodist branches in 1939 (healing the split in 1844 over the differences between north and south on the criminality of slavery) and again in 1968 to form the United Methodist Church.
+Founded by members of the Methodist Episcopal Church, Ferrum College saw changes at the board of trustees level with the merging of various Methodist branches in 1939 (healing the split in 1844 over the differences between north and south on the criminality of slavery) and again in 1968 to form the United Methodist Church.

-In 1970, Dr. Arthur succumbed after a long battle with cancer.
-His funeral was held in the newly opened Vaughn Chapel, classes suspended but with all students on campus to pay their respects to the man that had utterly transformed the campus from a mountain primary school to a prestigious junior college.
-Dr. Arthur was interred in a vault beneath the chapel bell tower.
+In 1970, Arthur succumbed after a long battle with cancer.
+His funeral was held in the newly opened Vaughn Chapel; classes were suspended, but with all students on campus to pay their respects to the man who had utterly transformed the campus from a mountain primary school to a prestigious junior college.
+Arthur was interred in a vault beneath the chapel bell tower.